Labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11.

 For example, in mc, select Shell connection either in left or right panel and specify SSH connection.
 One of the panels will show the files on the remote machine.
 Try using F5 to copy files interactively.

-Using machines in Rotunda
+Using machines in Rotunda and other labs

 The same home directory is shared across all lab machines at Malostranské náměstí and in IMPAKT (i.e., SSHing into u-pl1.ms.mff.cuni.cz and creating a file there is the same as if you physically attend lab in N8/N11 and create the lab while logged in to the machine via GUI).